mreider/krems-obsidian-plugin/README.md

 After configuring the plugin, you'll find a Krems button on your ribbon (a cloud with a lightning bolt).

 1.  **Open the Action Modal**: Click the Krems ribbon button.
 2.  **Clone Your Repo**: Click the "Clone Your Repo" button.
-This will download the files from your forked GitHub repository into the local vault folder you specified.
+This will download the files from your Krems GitHub repository into the local vault folder you specified.
 3.  **(Optional) Preview Locally**:
     *   Click "Browse Locally" to preview your site.
     *   The plugin will download the Krems binary (you can cancel if you prefer not to) and start a local server on `localhost:8080`.